Are you tired of dealing with squatters in KY?

 How to Get Rid of Squatters in Kentucky?

-If you have squatters on your property, there are several steps you can take to remove them:
+If you have unwelcome guests there are several steps you can take to remove them while respecting Kentucky law and squatters rights:

-- Serve the squatters with a notice to vacate: In Kentucky you’re required to give the squatters a notice to vacate the property before taking legal action.
-This notice should state the date by which the squatters must leave the property and inform them of the consequences if they do not vacate.
+- Serve them with a notice to vacate: In Kentucky you’re required to give the squatters a notice to vacate the property before taking legal action.
+This notice should state the date by which they must leave and inform them of the consequences if they do not vacate.

-- File an eviction lawsuit: If the squatters do not leave the property after receiving the notice to vacate, you can file an eviction lawsuit in civil court.
-This will require the squatters to appear in court and present their case.
-If the court rules in your favor, the squatters will be ordered to vacate the property.
+- File an eviction lawsuit: If the squatters do not leave after receiving the notice to vacate, you can file an eviction lawsuit in civil court.
+This will require them to appear in court and present their case.
+If the court rules in your favor, the squatters will be ordered to vacate.

-- Call the police: If the squatters refuse to leave the property after being served with a notice to vacate and losing an eviction lawsuit, you can contact the police for assistance in removing them from the property.
+- Call the police: If the squatters refuse to leave after being served with a notice to vacate and losing an eviction lawsuit, you can contact the police for assistance in removing them.

 In Kentucky, evictions are governed by the Kentucky Revised Statutes (KRS) Chapter 383.
 According to Kentucky law, a landlord must provide a tenant with a notice to vacate before filing an eviction lawsuit.
 The length of notice required depends on the reason for the eviction: